 Empathy and EQ

 Empathy is the ability to put yourself in the shoes of another person.
 It’s perhaps the best ability to understand a customer’s perspective and show them that you care.
-Emotional quotient is a good measure of an individual’s capabilities for empathy.
+The emotional quotient is a good measure of an individual’s capabilities for empathy.

 Being an empath means you can relate better with a customer, giving you headroom to process a customer’s pain points.
 Since customer service is all about the experience, empathy makes it easier to deliver it.